unrealwork/atsd-use-cases/research/hartford-fire/README.md

 > Note the model error here is consistent with the error demonstrated in the [Validation](#validation) section above.

-The Forecast feature has the scalability to render predictions for any desired amount of time, in this case, the numerical predictions in ChartLab are given for the day so they are on the order of 10 x 10^0.
+Data Forecasting has the scalability to render predictions for any desired amount of time, in this case, the numerical predictions in **ChartLab** are given for the day as such they are on the order of `10 x 10^0`.

 Below are the anticipated levels of fire-related calls yet-to-be received for the remainder of 2017: